arx-deidentifier/arx/readme.md

 ARX - Powerful Data Anonymization
 ====

-ARX is a comprehensive open source software for anonymizing sensitive personal data.
+ARX is a comprehensive open source software for de-identifying sensitive personal data.
 It has been designed from the ground up to provide high scalability, ease of use and a tight integration of the many different aspects relevant to data anonymization.
 Its highlights include: